-Erasmus+ is a European educational programme that gives students the opportunity to study and conduct traineeships in Europe.
+Erasmus+ is a European grant programme that gives students the opportunity to study and conduct traineeships in Europe, as well as some selected countries outside of Europe, with a grant from Erasmus.
 Erasmus+ is well known and a good merit with employers both in Sweden and abroad.

 Since 1992, Sweden has been a part of the Erasmus programme.
 A lot has happened since then and the programme has grown to include for example exchange studies, traineeships and mobility for teachers and staff.